 - Ribbon, or string

 - Hot Glue Gun (optional)

-- Takes 4 popsicle sticks and form a star with the popsicle sticks but making a '+' sign then and 'X' on top of it.
+- Take 4 popsicle sticks and form a star with the popsicle sticks but make a '+' sign then and 'X' on top of it.
 Glue the popsicle sticks in place and let them dry completely.

 - Next, paint the sticks with the color of your choice, we used a light blue to give them a little more depth.
 We used Sky Blue by Apple Barrel.
 Make sure to paint both the front and the back and then let dry completely.